 The Collins Big Book of Art: From Cave Art to Pop Art

 The Collins Big Book of Art is a fantastic introduction to the world of art for those with limited-to-no knowledge of the subject.
-It spans the history of art from cave paintings to the Renaissance, to Impressionism and Pop Art.
-Comprising more than 1,200 works of art from around the world, each piece is labelled with the date, country, title, artist, materials, size, and current location.
+It spans the history of art from cave paintings to the Renaissance to Impressionism to Pop Art.
+Comprising more than 1,200 works of art from around the world, each piece is labeled with the date, country, title, artist, materials, size, and current location.

 50 Artists You Should Know